 Slashdot's coverage quotes Universal Music's Doug Morris as saying the following:

 There was a recent case in Boston where a man was asked for his driver's license before being seated at IHOP.
 Apparently some gizmo thought it would be a great idea to prevent "dine and dashing".
-According to the article, the security person already had about 40 IDs on the desk by the time the subject of this article ....
+According to the article, the security person already had about 40 IDs on the desk by the time the subject ....
 [Click here to read the rest of this post]Tags: Data Brokering, IHOP

 Katherine Albrecht, the world's leading RFID privacy expert and co-author of the book Spychips - How Major Corporations and Government Plan to Track Your Every Move with RFID writes: